While the history of the University of St Andrews dates to 1413, the town it took its name from is much older.

-Scottish students were forced to abandon the two great English universities during the Wars of Independence and as division in the Catholic Church deepened during the Great Schism, Boniface IX and Benedict XIII, two rival popes, took different paths.
+Scottish students were forced to abandon the two great English universities during the Wars of Independence and as a division in the Catholic Church deepened during the Great Schism when Boniface IX and Benedict XIII, two rival popes, took different paths.

 The story of the foundation of the University of St Andrews should properly begin with Henry Wardlaw, nephew of the powerful Cardinal Walter Wardlaw, Bishop of Glasgow.

 Chronicler Walter Bower a contemporary of Wardlaw, and one of a community of Augustinian canons, who served at St Andrews Cathedral, described him as a gentle man but reproached him for his famously lavish entertainment, which saw him spend beyond his means.